 British, he was in Bermuda in the 1920s.
 He may have been a Royal Navy officer or rating based at HM Dockyard.
 One of his works is the painting "The Water Carrier" - the scene of a donkey cart hauling barrels of water from Lagoon Park, Ireland Island.

-Not mentioned in the above reference is his time in Bermuda.
+Not mentioned in Wikipedia is his time in Bermuda.
 His Impressionist "Old Slave House, Bermuda" is an oil painting from around 1900.
 The white bungalow appears to be aglow in full sunlight.
 The dark background of a cedar grove, helps create a sense of luminescence.

 Eight of Hallewell's sketches are in the possession of the Bermuda Historical Society Museum.
 They show, respectively, (i) HM Dockyard, With Maria Hill, Spar Yard, Cockburn Cut, Cobbler's Island, Magazine Island, Hogfish Beacon, Cobbler's Cut, Signal Post and Casemated Barracks, Dockyard and Commissioner's House; (ii) Entrance to St. George's Harbour, with the Royal Barracks, Fort Victoria, Fort Albert and Royal Hospital, Fort Cunningham situate on Pagets Island and Fort Catherine; (iii) Road to Hamilton, featuring a Bermuda stone wall and two trees, one without foliage; (iv) Looking North West, of part of St. David's Island, Smith's Sound, Sugar Loaf Hill, St. George's Harbour, Smith's Island, Fort George and Hen Island Magazine and St. George's Town and Harbour; (v) Looking West, Somerset Narrows, Boaz Island, Ireland Island, Maria Hill, HM Dockyard and Pearl Island; (vi) Looking West (again) showing Somerset, the Royal Hospital and Ireland Island; (vii) Looking North East, showing Wreck Hill, Somerset Island, Tucker's Island and the Great Sound; and (viii) Overlooking Hamilton Harbour.
 This is the only one of the series signed by the artist.
 It shows Timlin's Narrows, Boss Cove, The Rock Passage, One Rock Passage, Oxford and Ship Passage.
 Little did Hallewell know at the time that his sketches would end up a century later as prized lithographs (and that 144 years later, a rare set of 13 plates of his lithographs, one of only 50 sets in existence, would be sold at the famous auction house of Sotheby's in London for 30,800 pounds (then over US$60,000).
 It is estimated that there are eight to ten sets of Hallewell's art in private hands in Bermuda today).